 Description

-In late 2017, I discovered Kane Realty Corporation needed a better system to manage property websites, so I initiated and developed a solution in my free time.
+In late 2017, Kane Realty Corporation needed a system to manage property websites, so I initiated, developed, and executed a solution.
 The resulting best-in-class WordPress theme framework, Simple Centers, transformed the digital presence of Kane properties into vital destinations for their patrons.

 Roles